partisiablockchain/dapp-playground/README.md

 ## It is an Automated setup

-To interact with the Partisia Blockchain you need an account, the accounts are created as privatekeys for you as a user.
+To interact with the Partisia Blockchain you need an account, the accounts are created with private keys for you as a user.
-This dev-container provides you with three new accounts: Account-A.pk, Account-B.pk and Account-C.pk in the .vscode folder.
+The environment provides you with three new accounts, `Account-A.pk`, `Account-B.pk` and `Account-C.pk` upon creation.

 The created accounts have test_coins pre-minted which gives you 100.000.000 gas on the Testnet to interact, deploy and play around with as part of the dev-environment.
 You can continue using these outside of the dev environment.

 ## It is your own online personalized contract development environment

 To use the environment to develop your own contracts, fork the repository.
 On the fork you can start changing the contract code and commit those changes to build smart contracts on Partisia Blockchain.

+Remember to setup a prebuild of the codespace, when forking the repository.

 For local development see how to do it through the [dev container documentation](https://code.visualstudio.com/docs/devcontainers/containers).